parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

 In 1999, the student returned to the headmaster’s office again for the same purpose.
 Again, nothing was done.
 In 2000, the student once again sat with Steve Hahn in his office, expressing her concern about the safety of new, unsuspecting students.
 Steve Hahn listened, but again, nothing was done.

 By 2001, the student developed severe abdominal pain which eventually required surgery on the west coast.
-She had been undergoing mental health counseling since 1998.
+She had been engaged in therapeutic counseling since 1998.
 Through surgery, she was diagnosed with the auto-immune disease endometriosis.
-Knowing that other kids could suffer in the same way was tearing her up inside.
+Knowing that other kids could still suffer in the same way was tearing her up inside.

-The student’s health continued to suffer and she struggled with disturbed sleep, PTSD and abdominal pain.
+After this reckoning, the student returned to her life on the west coast and attempted to enroll in school.
+Only, her health continued to suffer; she struggled with disturbed sleep and abdominal pain.
 She had a second surgery at age 27, this time to remove significant growths on her ovaries.
 She had lost work and fallen into debt.
 Her relationship with her family was strained, as they had not been supportive during the incidents at Lawrence Academy.
 She could barely visit the east coast without recurrent trauma.

 Eventually, she would always find the strength to revisit that place, to address this situation she always knew was wrong.
 The student would return, again and again, to the source of what set her to running in the first place.
 She would keep returning until things were right.